|

 • Buddy program: A written confirmation that you have worked as a buddy for incoming exchange students in the past (not required for current buddies – please upload a pdf file stating that you are currently a buddy)

-• Accommodation database: the signed Conditions for participation and the document Accommodation offering for subletting a room (for Munich students only)
+• Accommodation database: the signed Conditions for participation and the document Accommodation offering for subletting a room (for accommodation in Munich only)

 All documents must be uploaded into the application tool before the deadline.
 A delayed submission will not be accepted.